Emerald Village is located just 31 miles from Asheville and three miles off the Blue Ridge Parkway.

 There are tons of antique mining equipment on display here (much of it covered in varying degrees of rust) that was actually used in the Little Switzerland mines.

 For an $8 entrance fee, you can also take a self-guided underground tour of the famous Bon Ami Mine.

 It allows you to get a closer look at the walls of the longtime feldspar mine, and provides a great view of the Bon Ami waterfall (just outside the mine entrance).

-Visit the adjacent Company Store for a look at the mining town back in the 1920s.
+Visit the adjacent Company Store for a look at the small town back in the 1920s.
 And check out the Emerald Village website for dates for their special guided Black Light Mine Tours ($15 per adult), which offer a rare glimpse of the mine lit via UV lamps after dark.

 READ MORE: The 27 Best Waterfalls Near Asheville NC

 One of the most unusual and intriguing attractions at Emerald Village is Discovery Mill, which offers 10 levels of unique exhibits in a sprawling building overlooking the Gemstone Mine.

 Starting in the Crabtree Junction Shop (which offers snacks, sweets, and souvenirs) on the bottom level, the free attraction seems to get more eclectic the higher you climb.